damiangl/ReadingApp/README.md

 # ReadingApp
 ## Introduction
 Project created for fun.
 Application should be able to manage reading (gas, water, electricity) and predict maintenance costs.
-ReadingApp contains two parts: WebAPI and Client (in future).
+ReadingApp contains two parts: WebAPI (under contruction) and Client (in future).
 ## Technologies
 ### WebAPI
 Packages: